 To have been young in the Holocene is to have carried, however briefly, the illusion of continuity.

-We were raised inside a stable climate niche, not as data, but as embodied atmosphere: seasons as rhythm, ecosystems as backdrop, weather as inconvenience.
+We were raised inside a stable climate niche, not as data but as embodied atmosphere: seasons as rhythm, ecosystems as backdrop, weather as inconvenience.
 Stability was not named because it did not need to be.
 It was the stage, not the script.

+This temporal split is epistemic as much as environmental.
 We hold frameworks trained on a climate that no longer exists.
 We make decisions with instincts shaped by an expired Earth.

 We are the hinge generation.
 The last to remember stability.
 The first to live without it.

-The work now is to build the capacities to stand within the split and move with it.
-To grieve the Holocene without scripting the Anthropocene as destiny.
+The work now is to build the capacities to stand within the split and move with it; to grieve the Holocene without scripting the Anthropocene as destiny.

 The Bureau refers to an ongoing, below-the-radar project developed by W&G. Previously held in latency, it is now beginning to surface and receive feedback under select conditions.
 For context or conversation, please reach out directly.